RV Ferry

 Alaska, BC, WA Ferries

-Travelling with an RV, camper or 5th wheel on the ferry to Alaska has become so popular that each year demand for summer vehicle and cabin space begins earlier & earlier
+Traveling on the Alaska ferries with an RV, camper or 5th wheel has become so popular that each year demand for summer vehicle and cabin space begins earlier & earlier.

-Bellingham WA is the most southern terminal for Alaska Marine ferries and the State of Alaskas' ships travel the Inside Passage year-round from both Bellingham WA, and Prince Rupert in British Columbia.
+Bellingham WA is the most southern terminal for Alaska Marine ferries and the State of Alaska's ferries travel the Inside Passage year-round from both Bellingham WA and Prince Rupert in British Columbia

-Anyone taking a vehicle up the Inside Passage during the high season, but especially those driving large units, should reserve their summer ferry space before February
+Anyone taking a vehicle up the Inside Passage during the high season, especially those driving large units, should reserve summer ferry space before February.

-These measurements hold true for most vessels operated by Alaska Marine, BC Ferries and the ferries operating in Washington
+These measurements hold true for most vessels operated by Alaska Marine ferries, BC Ferries and the ferries operating in Washington

 Alaska Marine has 3 width categories

-Fares for RVs using Alaska and BC Ferries
+Fares for RVs using Alaska ferries or BC Ferries

-Regarding width, the Alaska Marine Highway imposes a surcharge equal to 25% of the vehicle fare to all wide vehicles: and a surcharge equal to 50% of the vehicle fare to extra wide vehicles
+Regarding width, the Alaska Marine ferries impose a surcharge equal to 25% of the vehicle fare to all wide vehicles; and a surcharge equal to 50% of the vehicle fare to extra wide vehicles

-Small portable containers of fuel (5 gallons or less, and limited to 2 containers) must be properly sealed, labelled with the owner's name for ID, and stored by AMHS while en route.
+Small portable containers of fuel (5 gallons or less and limited to 2 containers) must be properly sealed, labelled with the owner's name for ID, and stored by AMHS while on route.

-As all propane tanks are turned off during a voyage, it is important to stock up on ice if you are carrying perishables
+As all propane tanks are turned off during a voyage, it is important to stock up on ice if carrying perishables.

 Pets

-Pets travelling into Alaska from another state or province must have a health certificate no more than 30 days old,
+Pets traveling into Alaska by ferry from another state or province, must have a health certificate no more than 30 days old.

-Alaska Marine charges $25 per pet entering or exiting AK through Bellingham and $10 per pet through Prince Rupert
+Alaska Marine charges $40 per pet entering or exiting Alaska through Bellingham and $25 per pet if travelling by ferry through Prince Rupert

-There is no charge for pets travelling on BC Ferries
+There is no charge for pets traveling on BC Ferries.

-While onboard, pets must stay on the car deck but can be visited, fed & “watered” almost as often as desired.
-Simply request entry to the car deck from a purser
+While on-board, pets must stay on the vehicle deck but can be visited, fed & "watered" at regular intervals.
+Entry to the car deck is controlled by the ships purser.

-Because of the increasing popularity of the northern trips during the May – Sept period, vehicle & stateroom reservations for most ferries in Alaska, and for the BC ferry between Port Hardy & Prince Rupert in British Columbia Canada, should be booked before February
+Because of the increasing popularity of the northern trips during the May - Sept period, vehicle & stateroom reservations for most ferries in Alaska and for the BC ferry between Port Hardy, Prince Rupert & Bella Coola in British Columbia Canada, should be booked before February.

 Alaska or BC ferry travel with an RV or Camper